At-Least-Once vs. Exactly-Once Webhook Delivery Guarantees

 When evaluating webhook infrastructure or designing your own consumers, use this decision framework:

-Start with at-least-once delivery — it's the industry standard and the right default.
+Start with at-least-once delivery.
+It's the industry standard and the right default.
 Then layer on additional guarantees based on your use case:

 - Are your handlers naturally idempotent?
 If processing the same event twice produces the same result (e.g., setting a status to "shipped" rather than incrementing a counter), at-least-once is sufficient without additional work.